jvbarea/cheapSharkTaqtile/README.md

 # Project Developed for the TaqTile Intership Challenge - Deals Tracker

 This project is a personal solution to the Challenge proposed by Tacqile

 This README describes what was developed during this chalenge, including features and functionalities and what can be further improved in the next steps.

+## Requiriments

+- Use a FlatList component in Search.js; :white_check_mark:

+- Implement all styles with styled-components

+- Create the searchbar and the list using the provided Figma as reference;

+- Use the List of Deals API from CheapSharkAPI to search the deals;

+- The searchbar must allow the user to search by name and filter by min and max price;

+- The list itens must contain: the game title, an image, the retail price, the discounted price and the metacritic score

 ## Functionalities of the System